mikeevmm/beamleeto/README.md

 1. Pick up [The TeX Book](https://www.amazon.com/TeXbook-Donald-Knuth/dp/0201134489)
-2. Marvel at it, for the knowledge within outshines your space-glue-free intellect
+2. Marvel at it, for the knowledge within outshines your space-glue-incapable intellect
 3. Put it back down and go use PowerPoint